OUR PARTNERS

 “Supporting birth equity”

-A 3-year $200,000 grant to Blaq Birth Circle supported efforts to build a professional support network for Black birth workers, including doulas.
-The three-year grant will foster continuing professional birth education while building the community of Black birth workers, ultimately improving the quality of care provided to Black birthing families.
+A 3-year $200,000 grant to Blaq Birth Circle supports efforts to build a professional support network for Black birth workers, including doulas.
+The three-year grant fosters continuing professional birth education while building the community of Black birth workers, ultimately improving the quality of care provided to Black birthing families.
 (2023)

 Consortium for Resilient Children